-It is likely therefore that a new school on the Arborfield Garrison SDL would be popular, because it would be accessible on foot to a large proportion of families and offer new facilities.
-If opened (as a new school) before there is sufficient local demand, the new school could have a disproportionate impact on the Coombes School, as the less popular of the two current schools.
+It is likely therefore that a new school on the Arborfield Garrison SDL would be popular, because it would be accessible to a large proportion of families and offer new facilities.
+If opened before there is sufficient local demand, the new school could have a disproportionate impact on the Coombes School, as the less popular of the two current schools.
 Without a significant increase in demand, the full 60 places per year planned at the new school could leave the Coombes with no Reception roll and the Farley Hill intake halved.